top of page

 Getting there

-You can fly either into Billings airport or Yellowstone (Bozeman) airport and drive with your rental car (or carpool) to Red Lodge.
+The closest airports are Billings, Montana and Cody, Wyoming.
+Both airports have rental car options or shuttles.
+Yellowstone (Bozeman) airport is about a 2 hour drive with your rental car (or carpool) to Red Lodge.
 We will meet you the next day at 9 am in Red Lodge at our office and caravan to the trailhead or meet at the trailhead directly.
 Most trips include a short shuttle that had been easly organized in the past with participant's vehicles.

 Food & Gear